wajiham/Home-SOC-Lab/README.md

 The goal of this project is to build a small but realistic blue-team environment where I can collect endpoint telemetry, centralize logs, create detections, simulate attacks, investigate alert  and document the complete process.

-> **Current status:** The three base VMs and private SOC network are complete.
-Wazuh SIEM deployment is the next stage.
+> **Current status:** Wazuh SIEM is deployed and the Windows endpoint is enrolled as an active agent.
+Sysmon integration is the next stage.

 ---